Hampshire Hikes & Historical Sites

 The Abad Copper Castle is loacted in the hill top resort of Munnar, which was a summer retreat during Raj-era times.
 The hotel is situated approx. 1600m above sea level, amid sprawling tea plantations with picturesque mountains, valleys and stream views.
 You will find a restaurant on site and extensive lush gardens.
 All rooms offer en suite with free Wi-Fi, balcony, TV and minibar.

-The Benzz Park Hotel is located in a quiet area of Kodaikanal overlooking gardens and hill.
+The Benzz Park Hotel is located in a quiet area of Kodaikanal overlooking gardens and hills.
 Rooms offer free Wi-Fi, air conditioning and tea & coffee making facilities.
-There is a lounge area and restaurant.
+The hotel offers a lounge area and restaurant.

 Set in Chennai's upscale Alwarpet neighbourhood, the Crowne Plaza Adyar Park is an imposing modern building with a pillared portico.
 Refined rooms have free Wi-Fi, flat-screen TVs and minibars.
 There are 3 restaurants, a 24-hour eatery and a wood-panelled bar/lounge.